 Request Information Today

 Download our program brochure to get your own copy of our course list with descriptions.

 The online Master of Science in Systems Engineering is designed to equip students with the skills they need to design, analyze and optimize complex systems for efficiency and quality.
 Each course is three credits, comprising 36 total required credit hours.
-The online format offers the advantage of synchronous or asynchronous delivery, allowing you the flexibility to study when and where it works best for your situation.
+The online format offers the advantage of synchronous or asynchronous delivery, allowing students the flexibility to study when and where it works best for their situations.